Help us grow — star us on GitHubGitHub stars

 Find by Accountability

-const { orgResources } = await lr.Attribute.findAll({
+const { orgResources } = await lr.Record.findAll({

 orgResources: [